Who else than the "true" Shakespeare might have had a motive to make such extensive changes, prior to FF-printing 1623 ?

 Who else might otherwise have had a motive to make such extensive changes?

-Who else other than the author, could possibly have added such signifant texts and scenes so shortly prior to FF-printing 1623 ?
+Who else other than the author, could possibly have added such signifant texts and scenes so shortly after FF-printing Dec.1623 ?

 Thus who was Raph Crane?